Pexers/CS-fundamentals/Coding/DataStructures.md

 More definitions:
 - **Binary Tree**.
 A tree where every node has at most two children.
-- **Binary Search Tree**.
+- **Binary Search Tree (BST)**.
 A binary tree that for every given node, all its left descendants have a lower value, and all its right descendants have a greater value.
+The worst-case time complexity for searching in a BST is _O(n)_.
+This can happen when we have an unbalanced BST, where we start from the root node and may end up searching the tree until the farthest leaf node.
+On average, the time complexity is _O(log n)_.
 - **Perfect Binary Tree**.
 A binary tree that doesn't have room for any more nodes, unless we increase the tree's height.
 - **Balanced Binary Tree**.
 A binary tree whose height is small relative to the number of nodes it has.
 This usually means that the height is _O(log n)_, where _n_ is the number of nodes.
 Balancing the tree makes for better search times _O(log n)_ as opposed to _O(n)_.
 - **Red-Black Tree**.
 A kind of self-balancing binary search tree where each node has an extra bit, often interpreted as the color (red or black).
-These colors are used to ensure that the tree remains balanced during insertions and deletions.
+These colors are used to ensure that the tree remains balanced during insertions/deletions, which gets a reasonable trade-off between the speed of node insertion/deletion and searching.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/209688234-4accb8dd-95fc-44cc-9f78-2687b7e436ed.png" width="400">